 - Providing that the Department shall conduct examinations on a maximum interval of five years.

 The Department strongly encourages every regulated entity to review the bill to ensure a thorough understanding of all the applicable revisions.
 Senate Bill 462 can be viewed at: http://www.legis.ga.gov/Legislation/20192020/194666.pdf .

 There will obviously be a transition period in moving the regulation of installment loans to the Department, but the Department’s goal is to fully integrate the program as soon as possible.
-In order to be transparent with this conversion process, I would like to highlight some of the key steps the Department intends on taking in the near future to fully implement the provisions of Senate Bill 462.

 The Department will work with the industry in this interim period to continue to allow it to offer installment loans to Georgia consumers in an efficient manner that protects consumer interests.
 If there are any questions or concerns related to implementation during this interim period, please do not hesitate to contact firstname.lastname@example.org.
 Your inquiry will be responded to in a timely manner.